hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 30-Sep-2022

 [6:34:01](#a7xVQ0IeqUfSgHC0ZwCOk_n89DPxlWHPoQ3q8OfRkGg) <GiuseppeChillemi (GiuseppeChillemi)>:
-I have not understood the sense of the phrase, is: they have been built to avoid this problem, or "is it just your problem" Ì†ΩÌ∏Å
+I have not understood the sense of the phrase, is: they have been built to avoid this problem, or "is it just your problem" üòÅ

 [15:17:59](#OAuGg_rTyya7ZcNy5-gZLXrjwvnJdGV01-SH6Rsoe-Q) <greggirwin (Gregg Irwin)>:
 They have been built to solve this problem, so you don't have to.